surifirstpin/biplus_documentation/docs/SQL Runner FLD.md

 ## Create SQL Query in SQL Runner

-**1.** To create a SQL query from scratch click on SQL Runner section after Logging into BiPlus homepage.
+**1.** To create a SQL query from scratch click on SQL Runner section.

 **2.** Type your SQL command in SQL query area.